Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System

+and $\Gamma_{j}=\gamma_{j}+\gamma_{j}'$ is a cavity decay rate which is the sum of an input loss rate $\gamma_{j}$ and an intrinsic loss rate $\gamma_{j}'$.
 The interaction Hamiltonian can be simplified with the appropriate setting of the effective cavity detuning.
-If $\omega_{m}=\Delta_{o}=\Delta_{e}$, i.e., both the optical and microwave pumps are red-detuned, then the interaction Hamiltonian can be simplified to
+If both the optical and microwave pumps are red-detuned, i.e., $\omega_{m}=\Delta_{o}=\Delta_{e}$, then the interaction Hamiltonian can be simplified to

-with the rotating wave approximation.
-In this Hamiltonian, both OC-MR and MC-MR relations are a beam-splitter interaction.
-This means that one phonon in the MR is created when one optical photon or one microwave photon is annihilated, and vice versa.
+under the rotating wave approximation, where the OC(or MC)-MR relation is a beam-splitter interaction.
+It means that one phonon in the MR is created when one optical(or microwave) photon is annihilated, and vice versa.
 Thus, one optical photon can be converted to one microwave photon through the MR.